yangsu01/funance_blog/src/blogs/returns.md

 Table 2: Average annual returns and volatility of TSM, AAPL, COKE

-Yea I definitely should have chosen different stocks.
+Yeah I definitely should have chosen different stocks.

 Investing is a game of balancing potential returns and volatility.
 The higher the risk, the higher the potential rewards (I know, mindblowing).
 Depending on the risk the investor wants to take, an optimized portfolio can be constructed by maximizing the potential returns at that risk (insert blog on Markowitz's Portfolio Theory here...)

 Looking at returns is a simple way of optimizing a portfolio.
 Suppose you want to construct a portfolio with a maximum of 30% volatility. ie, you are willing to accept a decrease of 30% of your total portfolio value in a year.
 If you had to choose between the 3 stocks above for the investment, which would you choose? _COKE_ offers the highest potential returns but is too risky for you.
-There is no clear winner among _TSM_ and _AAPL_, so you choice depends on whether you want to maximize returns or minimize risk...
+There is no clear winner among _TSM_ and _AAPL_, so your choice depends on whether you want to maximize returns or minimize risk...
 But if we also had another choice of a stock with say, `15% returns and 29% volatility`. you could automatically rule it out as there are options that offer better returns for similar risk.

 All of this is assuming that the past behaves like the future.
 And while this is not always true, history often repeats itself in the long term.

 ### 2.1 Correlation between stocks

 Another way of lowering risk is through diversification.
-A stock I own might tank cause their CEO got cancelled (unlucky), but if I invested in 20 different stocks, ain't no way all of them end up tanking right?
-Its just as simple as that, more diversification, less impact of tanking stocks on you overall portfolio.
+A stock I own might tank cause their CEO got canceled (unlucky), but if I invested in 20 different stocks, ain't no way all of them end up tanking right?
+It's just as simple as that, more diversification, less impact of tanking stocks on your overall portfolio.

 Well if you want to decrease your overall risk even more, we can look at...
 Correlation of returns!
 Now look at this plot

 <img src="./figures/returns/tsm-aapl-coke-correlation.png" alt="TSM AAPL COKE correlation" class="img-fluid" /> <br>
-Figure 6: Correlation Matrix of TSM, AAPL, COKE
+Figure 7: Correlation Matrix of TSM, AAPL, COKE

 Out of the 3 stocks, which 2 would you select to construct the most 'diversified' portfolio?

-Well, if `Correlation > 0` means the two stocks have a positive relationship (if one goes up, the other will likely go up too) with the higher the number, the stronger the correlation (1 means they're literally the same stock).
-And `Correlation < 0` means the two stocks have a negative relationship, then we probably want to select stocks with a correlation value close to 0.
+Well, if `Correlation > 0` means the two stocks have a positive relationship (if one goes up, the other will likely go up too) the higher the number, the stronger the correlation (1 means they're literally the same stock).
+And if `Correlation < 0` means the two stocks have a negative relationship, then we probably want to select stocks with a correlation value close to 0.
 That would be _COKE_ and _TSM_ in our example.

 Note the correlation between _TSM_ and _AAPL_ is quite high, suggesting that the 2 stocks have similar price changes.
-That makes a lot of sense considering Apple is one of the biggest costumers of TSMC, and TSMC makes almost all of Apple chips.
+That makes a lot of sense considering Apple is one of the biggest customers of TSMC, and TSMC makes almost all of Apple chips.

 ## 3 Conclusion

-Thats all folks, hopefully you have learned something reading this Vol.1 of Funance Blog.
-I'm surprise you finished it (or maybe skipped to the end...)
+That's all folks, hopefully, you have learned something reading this Vol.1 of Funance Blog.
+I'm surprised you finished it (or maybe skipped to the end...)

 In this blog, we looked at how we can calculate the returns of a stock and use it to find the average returns and volatility of a given time period.
-Using this, we can then compare different stocks and construct simple portfolios depending on the level of risk one want to take on.
+Using this, we can then compare different stocks and construct simple portfolios depending on the level of risk one wants to take on.
 Lastly, we showed how you could use the correlation between different stocks to construct diversified portfolios 🥰.

 If you want to play around with any of the code used in this blog, please see the [Funance Blog](https://github.com/yangsu01/funance_blog) Github repo.